nusenu/tor-relay-operator-ids-trust-information/README.md

 ```

 In addition to serving the file content via HTTPS the content MUST be
-authenticated using the following DNS TXT record - which MUST be DNSSEC-signed:
+authenticated using the following DNS TXT record - which MUST be DNSSEC-signed (DNSSEC signature MUST be validated):

 ```
-operator-ids-hash._tor.example.com.
+trusted-aroi-hash._tor.example.com.
 TXT sha512=ee2cdf110893ad62b2aff24e668e4f8d2...
 ```

-`operator-ids.txt` files that can not be verified using the hash in the DNS TXT record MUST be ignored.
+`trusted-aroi.txt` files that can not be verified using the hash in the DNS TXT record MUST be ignored.

-The DNS TTL value for the TXT record should not exceed 60 seconds to be able to update the `operator-ids.txt`
+The DNS TTL value for the TXT record should not exceed 60 seconds to be able to update the `trusted-aroi.txt`
 file withouth running out of sync for an extended amount of time due to DNS caching.

 The only supported hash algorithm is SHA512.